OPCFoundation/UA-IIoT-StarterKit/docs/setup/linux/README.md

   publish    Publishes I/O data to an MQTT broker. subscribe  Subscribes for data from OPC UA publishers.

-Use "MqttAgent [command] --help" for more information about a command.
+Use "UaMqttConsole [command] --help" for more information about a command.
 ```